 Table 13.
 Powe Table 13.
-Power Supply LED Errors rS AC Good LED DC Good LED Description FRU/Action JJO )Off No power to system or AC problem.
-Check AC power to system Power Supply Power Backplane Power AC Inlet Box б JJO Standby mode or DC problem.
-Werify power supply switch is on.
+Power Supply LED Errors rs AC Good LED DC Good LED Description FRU/Action JJO Off No power to system or ac problem.
+Check ac power to system Power Supply Power Backplane Power AC Inlet Box ō JJO Standby mode or dc problem.
 Check processor connectors J10 and J17.
+Check processor connectors J10 and J17.
 Move jumper J32 to pins 2-3 to bypass power control.
 If the DC Good LED comes on, reseat the system power switch (button) assembly cable connector to the system board.
 Remove the adapters and disconnect the cables and power connectors to all internal and external devices.
 Power-on the system.
 If the DC Good LED comes on, replace the adapters and devices one at a time until you isolate the problem.
-Power Supply Power Backplane System Board Processor Board On On Power is OK N/A
+Power Supply Power Supply Power Backplane Z. System Board R. Processor Board On On Power is OK N/A